-Through their website you can now obtain a size E medical tank already filled with medical oxygen for $140.
-To see the correct price for the tank, make sure to select “cylinder” from the drop-down menu, not the whole package which consists of the cylinder, cart, the wrong type of regulator, and cylinder key.
+Through their website you can now obtain a size E medical tank already filled with medical oxygen for $175.
+To see the correct price for the tank, make sure to select “cylinder” from the drop-down menu.

 A refill currently costs $35 and they only accept tanks which have been previously bought through their shop.